josemoliver/ImageDB/README.md

 1. Use a SQLite Database Editor such as SQLite DB Browser (https://sqlitebrowser.org/).
 2. Create SQLite Database (Example name ImageDB.sqlite) by running the database\ImageDB.sqlite.sql file.
 This will create all the tables, views and indexes.
-3. Update the appsettings.json file with the path of your SQLite database file.
+3. a.
+Update the appsettings.json file with the path of your SQLite database file.
+   b.
 You can also include folder paths to ingore.
 For example, some database management tools may create temp folders for deleted files you may wish not to include in the database.
+   c.
+Enable or disable "ImageThumbs" and "RegionThumbs".
+These option allow save of the image thumbnail and/or mwg region thumbnail to the database.
+Storing this information will increase database size and has a slight performance cost on the data read operation.
 4. Open database and add your photo collection folders to the PhotoLibrary table.
 For example, you may have a divided your photo collections into folders based on Years.
 5. Ensure exiftool.exe is properly installed and included in your system's PATH environment variable.
 6. Run ImageDB.exe refer to the options.